EngKelvinmugo/simpleProgram/README.md

-The main purpose of a README
+The main purpose of a READ